SHTOOLS/SHTOOLS/README.md

 * Spherical harmonic transforms proven to be accurate up to about degree 2800.

-* Perform localized multitaper spectral analyses, or expand functions in terms of localized Slepian bases.
+* Perform localized multitaper spectral analyses, or expand functions in terms of localized Slepian basis.

 * Support for standard data and file formats, including *xarray* and *netcdf*.